swiftlang/swift-evolution/proposals/0365-implicit-self-weak-capture.md

 Thanks to the authors of [SE-0269](https://github.com/apple/swift-evolution/blob/main/proposals/0269-implicit-self-explicit-capture.md) for laying the foundation for this proposal.

 Thanks to Kyle Sluder for [the suggestion](https://forums.swift.org/t/allow-implicit-self-for-weak-self-captures-after-self-is-unwrapped/54262/2) to not permit implicit `self` in cases where the unwrapped `self` value doesn't necessarily refer to the closure's `self` capture, like in `let self = self ??
 C.global`.

+Many thanks to Pavel Yaskevich, John McCall, and Xiaodi Wu for providing significant feedback and advice regarding the implementation of this proposal.